Women step up, fill the gaps in Burkina Faso's virus fight

-5 of33 Mariama Sawadogo, right, who works as a radio host at Zama Radio in Kaya, Burkina Faso, buys fish, on Monday, Oct.
+5 of33 Mariama Sawadogo, 44, who works as a radio host at Zama Radio in Kaya, Burkina Faso, walks back home Monday, Oct.
 25, 2021.
 Many guests and listeners in Burkina Faso call her "aunty" as she gently guides them to the right answers and awards prizes such as soap and washing buckets.
 In the West African country of Burkina Faso, many feel the government has let them down during the pandemic.
 Tests, vaccines and messaging often miss many residents, despite a $200 million budget for virus-response efforts.
 In a region where women are responsible for family work and community relationships, they’ve stepped up to fill in gaps.
 Sophie Garcia/AP Show More Show Less 6 of33

-7 of33 Mariama Sawadogo, 44, who works as a radio host at Zama Radio in Kaya, Burkina Faso, walks back home Monday, Oct.
+7 of33 Mariama Sawadogo, 44, who works as a radio host at Zama Radio, prepares lunch at her home in Kaya, Burkina Faso, Monday, Oct.
 25, 2021.
 Many guests and listeners in Burkina Faso call her "aunty" as she gently guides them to the right answers and awards prizes such as soap and washing buckets.
 In the West African country of Burkina Faso, many feel the government has let them down during the pandemic.
 Tests, vaccines and messaging often miss many residents, despite a $200 million budget for virus-response efforts.
 In a region where women are responsible for family work and community relationships, they’ve stepped up to fill in gaps.
 Sophie Garcia/AP Show More Show Less

 8 of33 Mariama Sawadogo, 44, who works as a radio host at Zama Radio, prepares lunch at her home in Kaya, Burkina Faso, Monday, Oct.
 25, 2021.
 Many guests and listeners in Burkina Faso call her "aunty" as she gently guides them to the right answers and awards prizes such as soap and washing buckets.
 In the West African country of Burkina Faso, many feel the government has let them down during the pandemic.
 Tests, vaccines and messaging often miss many residents, despite a $200 million budget for virus-response efforts.
 In a region where women are responsible for family work and community relationships, they’ve stepped up to fill in gaps.
 Sophie Garcia/AP Show More Show Less 9 of33